gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 - **Redirection:**
     - Upon successful sign-out, the `signOutUserAction` redirects the user to the `/login` page.

 ## II.
-Client-Side Authentication State
+Client-Side Authentication State (`useAuth` Hook)

-Client components access authentication status, the raw Supabase user object, and detailed user profile information primarily through the `useAuth` hook:
+Client components access authentication status, the raw Supabase user object, and detailed user profile information primarily through the **`useAuth` hook** (`src/features/auth/hooks/use-auth.ts`).

-- **`src/features/auth/hooks/use-auth.ts`**: This is the main hook for UI components.
+This hook is the central point for UI components to understand the user's authentication status.
+It combines:
-    - It consumes the raw Supabase session from `AuthSessionProvider` (React Context).
-    - It fetches the detailed user profile using `useUserProfileQuery` (TanStack Query), which calls a Server Action.
-    - It provides a composite state: `user` (raw Supabase user), `profile` (detailed `UserProfile`), `isAuthenticated`, `isLoading` (composite loading for session and profile), and `error`.
+1.  **Raw Session Data (from React Context):** The `AuthSessionProvider` (`@/providers/auth-session-provider.tsx`) uses React Context to provide the live Supabase `User` object and the session's initial loading status (`isSessionLoading`).
+2.  **Detailed User Profile (from TanStack Query):** The `useUserProfileQuery` hook (`@/features/profile/hooks/use-user-profile-query.ts`) uses TanStack Query to fetch detailed user profile information from the `profiles` table via a Server Action.

+The `useAuth` hook returns a comprehensive state object, including:
+*   `user`: The raw Supabase user object (or `null`).
+*   `profile`: The detailed `UserProfile` object (or `undefined` if not loaded/found).
+*   `authUser`: A combined object of `user` and `profile` data, available when fully authenticated.
+*   `isAuthenticated`: A **stricter** boolean flag that is true only if a Supabase session exists AND the detailed user profile has been successfully loaded.
+*   `isLoadingAuth`: A composite boolean, true if the session is loading OR (if a session user exists) the profile is still loading.
+*   `isSessionLoading`: A boolean indicating if the raw Supabase session is still being determined by `AuthSessionProvider`.
+Components use this for initial UI loading states (e.g., showing a spinner before login/logout buttons appear).
+*   `sessionError`: Any error from `AuthSessionProvider`.
+*   `isProfileLoading`: A boolean indicating if the detailed user profile is being fetched.
+*   `profileError`: Any error from `useUserProfileQuery`.

 For more details on this setup, refer to `docs/integrating-state-and-data-fetching.md`.